gthomas2/techxplorer-utils/README.md

 # Techxplorer's Utility Scripts #
-This repository contains a variety of scripts that I have developed  in the course of my work at [NetSpot](http://netspot.com.au/).
-The scripts are written in [PHP](http://en.wikipedia.org/wiki/PHP), which is the language I work in the most.
+This repository contains a variety of scripts, that I have developed and maintain in my own time, while working for [NetSpot](http://netspot.com.au/).
+The scripts are written in [PHP](http://en.wikipedia.org/wiki/PHP), which is the programming language I work in the most.
 They are published here in the hope that they prove useful to others.

-If you find these scripts useful please [let me know](https://github.com/techxplorer/), if you find they don't work or there are other issues please [add an issue](https://github.com/techxplorer/techxplorer-utils/issues) to let me know.
+If you find these scripts useful please [let me know](https://github.com/techxplorer/).
+If you find they don't work, please [add an issue](https://github.com/techxplorer/techxplorer-utils/issues) to let me know.

 ## Supported Platforms ##
-These scripts have been developed and tested on [OS X](http://en.wikipedia.org/wiki/OS_X) and as such should work for other [Unix](http://en.wikipedia.org/wiki/Unix)/[Linux](http://en.wikipedia.org/wiki/Linux) like operating systems.
+These scripts have been developed and tested on [OS X](http://en.wikipedia.org/wiki/OS_X) and as such many of them should work for other [Unix](http://en.wikipedia.org/wiki/Unix)/[Linux](http://en.wikipedia.org/wiki/Linux) like operating systems.

+Some of the scripts are OS X specific.
+When this is the case it is noted on the wiki page for the script.

-If you're working on [Microsoft Windows](http://en.wikipedia.org/wiki/Microsoft_Windows) they're likely to not work.
-Indeed some will not work due to operating system dependencies.
+If you're working on [Microsoft Windows](http://en.wikipedia.org/wiki/Microsoft_Windows) they're likely to not work at all.

 ## Installation ##
 1. Clone the repository or download the ZIP file